 • • •

-…”illiterate, coarse, boastful, false, and cunning.”…possessing “many of the characteristics of Napoleon.”…known for “being clever, shrewd, cunning, illiterate, coarse, and completely unscrupulous”…Joseph Gaston described him as being “wholly destitute of fixed principles of honesty, morality, or common decency.”…After buying a large home from Doctor Rodney Glisan, “he remodelled it and immediately installed a harem of high class prostitutes.
+…”illiterate, coarse, boastful, false, and cunning.”…possessing “many of the characteristics of Napoleon.”…known for “being clever, shrewd, cunning, illiterate, coarse, and completely unscrupulous”…Joseph Gaston described him as being “wholly destitute of fixed principles of honesty, morality, or common decency.”…After buying a large home from Doctor Rodney Glisan, “he remodelled it and immediately installed a harem of high class prostitutes.”

 In the 1930s, Lamarr was a famous actress in her native Austria, but escaped to the US—and I literally mean escaped—from a marriage to a prominent Austrian fascist and arms dealer.
 Besides being a Hollywood star, she was also an inventor.
 My favorite of her non-torpedo ideas was a failed plan for a bouillon-cube-like thing that would make Coke when mixed with water.
-Antheil’s compositions were so loud and confusing that his first major performance resulted in a riot breaking out (much to his delight: he called himself the “bad boy” of music); his most famous work was a massive orchestral arrangement which required three spinning airplane propellers.
-He also wrote a 1930s-era Jeff Foxworthy column for Esquire called “She’s no longer faithful if…”
+George Antheil’s compositions were so loud and confusing that his first major performance resulted in a riot breaking out (much to his delight: he called himself the “bad boy” of music); his most famous work was a massive orchestral arrangement which required three spinning airplane propellers.
+He also wrote a 1930s-era Jeff Foxworthy-esque column for Esquire called “She’s no longer faithful if…”

-They patented the system in 1941, but no one noticed or cared until the patent lapsed and it was employed during the Navy’s blockade of Cuba in 1962.
+They patented the system in 1941, but seemingly no one noticed or cared until the patent lapsed and it was employed during the Navy’s blockade of Cuba in 1962.
 Now, frequency hopping underlies the spread spectrum technology, which is used by basically everything that’s wireless, though the contributions of Lamarr and Antheil were largely forgotten until the 1990s.

 4. Job Harriman was twice the Socialist candidate for mayor of Los Angeles, in 1911 and 1913, and in 1900 was on the ticket with Eugene Debs in his run for president.
-Put off by his political failures, Harriman took his ball and went home, by which I mean he decided to build a socialist utopia—called Llano del Rio—in the desert outside LA.
+Put off by political failures, Harriman took his ball and went home, by which I mean he decided to build a socialist utopia—called Llano del Rio—in the desert outside LA.

 Llano del Rio was perhaps more successful than any of the other countless gimcrack utopian paradises that sprinkled the US landscape (detailed pdf here).
 The population peaked at over 1000, it had one of the first Montessori schools in California, and workers were guaranteed shelter, food, education, and health care.
 Within two years, though, it became unsustainable because they couldn’t find enough water, and the people who had it wouldn’t sell to socialists.
 They fell victim to one of the classic blunders: never build a socialist utopia in the desert.
 The town was moved wholesale to Louisiana, where it lasted 22 years before dissolving.
 The ruins of the California colony still stand: